-A concept design for the revitalisation of a much loved aquatic facility in an environmentally sensitive area.
+The revitalisation of a much loved aquatic play facility in an environmentally sensitive area.

-The new Maylands Waterland design addresses the community’s desire to revitalise the very popular but deteriorating water park and the adjacent foreshore area while bringing it in-line with Australian Safety Standards.
+The Maylands Waterland redevelopment addresses the community’s desire to revitalise the very popular but deteriorating water park and the adjacent foreshore area while bringing it in-line with Australian Safety Standards.

-The designs are based on the interpretation of the riparian zone within the Maylands Foreshore Reserve, which is the interface between land and river.
+The Maylands Waterland designs are based on the interpretation of the riparian zone within the Maylands Foreshore Reserve, which is the interface between land and river.

-Stage 2 plans include the refurbishment of the leisure pool within the Waterland as well as the protection and enhancement of the rivers fringing vegetation and estuary margins.
-There is also a proposed all-abilities nature play playground situated along the foreshore.
+Future plans include the refurbishment of the leisure pool within the facility as well as the protection and enhancement of the rivers fringing vegetation and estuary margins.
+There is also a proposal for an all-abilities nature play playground to be situated along the foreshore.